-When we consider highlights of our first 10 years, we feel grateful that DukeEngage has been embraced so readily within the Duke University community and by our partners in service worldwide.
-Below are significant milestones in the life of DukeEngage dating back to 2007.
+When we look back on 14 years of highlights, we are grateful that DukeEngage has been embraced so readily by the Duke University community and our partners worldwide.
+Below are significant milestones in the life of DukeEngage dating back to its creation in 2007.

 - DukeEngage receives anonymous $4 million gift in honor of former Provost Peter Lange to endow a named DukeEngage directorship.